MicrosoftDocs/win32-pr.pt-br/desktop-src/VPC/ivmfloppydrivecollection-count.md

 ## <a name="property-value"></a>Valor da propriedade

-O número de unidades de mídia de disquete.
+O número de unidades de mídia disquete.

 ## <a name="error-codes"></a>Códigos do Erro